awendland/blog/content/posts/2024-07-07-holding-pens/index.md

 **Solution**

-_Holding Pens_: designated areas in every room which explicitly exist hold anchorless items.
+*Holding Pens*: designated areas in every room which exist to hold anchorless items.

 A holding pen: